 Analysts’ ratings for Total

-Analysts are positive on Total due to its expected upstream volumes growth and strong financial position.
+Overall, analysts have turned positive on Total likely due to its robust earnings, growth activities, and strong financials.